-Myomectomy – Surgical
+Myomectomy – Fibroid Removal

 Unlike a hysterectomy, a myomectomy does not remove the uterus, just the fibroids.
 This is an obvious advantage for someone who wants to have children.
 However, complications associated with myomectomy include blood loss (a frequent problem when large fibroids are removed), uterine scarring (which impairs fertility) and a fairly significant incidence of regrowth (about 30% or higher, depending on your age).